Wisconsin judge accused of helping man evade ICE arrest loses a bid to drop charges

 Attorneys for Dugan said in a statement that they were disappointed with the judge's decision, but “we look forward to the trial which will show Judge Dugan did nothing wrong and simply treated this case like any other in front of her courtroom.”

-A spokesman for prosecutors in the U.S. attorney's Milwaukee office did not immediately return a voicemail seeking comment.
+Steve Caballero, spokesman for prosecutors in the U.S. attorney's Milwaukee, had no comment on the ruling.

 Adelman’s decision could be appealed to the 7th U.S. Circuit Court of Appeals.
 He scheduled a hearing in the case for Sept.
 3.